Article by VoCoVo’s Sales & Marketing Director & Retail Futurist—Martyn Jones

 Quirky games and social media popup displays won’t become the ‘future proofing’ go-to for everyone.
 However, a little creativity and imagination in upgrading the customer experience will become mandatory for retailers serious about relevance and profitability in the years to come.

-If you’re ready to talk transformation and want to find out how we’re helping the likes of PRIMARK, WalMart’s ASDA and other tier-1 retailers to get a grip on their store futures, then let’s get connected and start the narrative.Connect via LinkedIn
+If you’re ready to talk transformation and want to find out how we’re helping the likes of PRIMARK, WalMart’s ASDA and other tier-1 retailers to get a grip on their store futures, then let’s get connected and start the narrative.Connect with me via LinkedIn